rfl-urbaniak/LegalProbabilismBNs/index.md

 The edges, intuitively, are meant to capture direct influence between RVs.
 The role that such direct influence plays is that in a BN any RV is conditionally independent of its nondescentants (including ancestors), given its parents.
 If this is the case for a given probabilistic measure $P{}$ and a given DAG $\mathsf{G}$, we say that $P{}$ is compatible with $\mathsf{G}$, or that it satisfies the *Markov condition*.

-### Adding conditional probability tables (CPTs)
+### Adding conditional probability tables (CPTs) to obtain BNs

 A quantitative BN (further on, simply BN) is a DAG with CPTs, and we say that it *represents* a probabilistic measure $\mathsf{P}$ quantitatively just in case they are compatible, and $\pr$ agrees with its assignment of CPTs.

-Adding probabilties to the DAG we already have can be achieved easily using a bunch of wrappers we wrote for root nodes, and single- and double-parented nodes.
+Adding probabilities to the DAG we already have can be achieved easily using a bunch of wrappers we wrote for root nodes, and single- and double-parented nodes.
 First, load the script (in needs to be in your folder), then, remember that `E` stands for the child, and `H` for a parent.

 ``` r
 source("cptCreate.R")